unit8co/darts/_sources/README.rst.txt

 From conda-forge
 ^^^^^^^^^^^^^^^^

-Currently only Linux and macOS on the x86_64 architecture are fully supported with conda; consider using PyPI if you are running into troubles.
+Currently only the x86_64 architecture with Python 3.7 or 3.8 is fully supported with conda; consider using PyPI if you are running into troubles.

 To create a conda environment for Python 3.7
 (after installing `conda <https://docs.conda.io/en/latest/miniconda.html>`_\ ):